phidea

 Therapist-specific malpractice considerations

-Five things therapists should weigh:
+Five things therapists, psychologists, and counselors should weigh:

 4. Consent and confidentiality coverage.
 Verify the policy explicitly covers breach-of-confidentiality claims and consent-related issues (treating minors without proper consent, dual-relationships emerging unexpectedly).